This guide describes how to install the KNIME Python Integration to be used with KNIME Analytics Platform.

 @REM Adapt the folder in the PATH to your system @SET PATH=<PATH_WHERE_YOU_INSTALLED_ANACONDA>\Scripts;%PATH% @CALL activate <ENVIRONMENT_NAME> || ECHO Activating python environment failed @python %*

-On this page you need to provide the path to the script/bat file you created to start Python.
 If you like, you can have configurations for both Python 2 and Python 3 (as is shown above).
 Just select the one that you would like to have as the default.
 If everything is set correctly, the Python version is now shown in the dialog window and you are ready to go.

 You can choose which serialization library should be used by the KNIME Python Integration to transfer data from KNIME Analytics Platform to Python.